 Lord Bute had a passage built inside the reconstructed wall to act as a viewing gallery.
 During World War II, these were used as air-raid shelters, accommodating nearly 2000 people.

 I can recommend visiting Cardiff Castle as it is definitely one of the most important features of the city of Cardiff and the history of Wales.
 Because large parts of it are indoors, it’s worth the visit no matter what the weather is like.
-Have a look in the video below what to expect:
+I can recommend taking a guided tour, but even walking around on your own, I’m sure you’ll have a fantastic day exploring here!

 Visitor Information: Entrance to the castle is free for people living and working in Cardiff.
 All others pay £12 (Adults) or £9 (Children).
 A guided tour is an extra £3 for adults and £2 for children.
 You can visit 7 days a week, all year, except from 25-26 December and the 1st of January.
 The castle is open from 9am (first tour 10am) to 6pm (Mar-Oct) or 5pm (Nov-Feb).